Tahaa-Dev/ResExt/README.md

 ```
 Failed to deserialize TOML
-- Error in file: foo.toml
+- Error in file: config.toml
 Caused by: InvalidInput
 ```